How the DC-8-63 fits into the DC-8 story

 Why it branches from the family

-The DC-8-63 is treated as the representative branch because it captures the stretched branch that gave the family its highest-capacity passenger form.
+The DC-8-63 stands out within the Douglas DC-8 family because it captures the stretched branch that gave the family its highest-capacity passenger form.

 Fact rows